1 (205) 386-6182 info@fertilizerforless.com

 Often found on compost, this can increase soil microbial activity, improve soil structure, and enhance the plants’ root development.
 However, these products have no fertilizer value.
 So they only serve as stimulants to support the microbial life of the soil which in turns support the plants.
 Note that they should only be used as supplements but not as a replacement to proper soil building and nutrition.

-Most animal-based fertilizers provide plants with lots of nitrogen for leafy growth.
-Below are the most common animal-based fertilizers:
+Below are some of the most common animal-based fertilizers:

 Powdered blood from slaughtered animals that contains around 14% nitrogen and some more micronutrients.
-Said to repel deer but attract dogs and cats.
+It is said to repel deer but attract dogs and cats.
+As a fertilizer blood meal is fast acting but can also burn plants if not used properly.
+It’s important to wear gloves when handling blood meal as it can be a potential health hazard.

 This makes an excellent fertilizer and it’s available in several forms.